 Practice Breathing Exercises

 If you feel that you start to panic or be stressed, you should proceed to do breathing exercises.
 One of the easiest practices is called resonant breathing.
 You should inhale for five seconds and exhale for five seconds.
 It’s necessary to repeat this breathing pattern just for several minutes.

-Breathing exercises can assist to bring your body and mind to a relaxed condition within a moment.
+Breathing exercises (also known as breathwork) can assist to bring your body and mind to a relaxed condition within a moment.
 And let’s face it, one of the top causes of writer’s block is stress.
 So, this breathing technique can move you into a space where you can reduce anxiety and get writing!